unathome/Anakin360-EU_DEV/README.md

   **Note:** I have seen the controller bundled with the USB receiver together.
 It was in the gaming peripheals department in my local Microcenter.
 It's marketed for PC gaming.
 Nice to get it in one package if you can if you don't have an extra 360 controller to spare.

 - ### MP3 Trigger
   This version is not designed for the usage of the Sparkfun Product.
 We are using an alternative from Adafruit.
-So the MP3 Trigger Lib is no longer needed.
-Instead we are using the ADafruit Lib.

     <del> [Sourced from SparkFun](https://www.sparkfun.com/products/11029).
 Be sure to get a microSD card too.
 Nothing too big, it's just MP3s. </del>

+- ### Adafruit VX Soundboard
+    [Sourced from SparkFun](https://learn.adafruit.com/adafruit-audio-fx-sound-board/overview) No SD Card needed.
+But the MP3 files needed to be converted into OGG Format.
+    Piece of cake.

 - ### Sabertooth Motor Controller - Feet